kiart-tantasi/kafka-playground-go/README.md

 ### Result

 5 paritions have 28% faster performance than 1 parition.
 The experiment is done with 500,000 messages and each message contains 5-character string"".

+# Quick notes

+- After Kafka consumer's auto-commit is disabled, it will still consume the next message.
+Only new consumers will start consume at the un-commited message.
+Alternatively, we can use consume-message function that receives offset as a parameter.

+- Kafka consumer does not consume messages one-by-one.
+It instead prefetches several messages into local memory.